kstrikesbak/my-portfolio/portfolio.md

 ## ___*`PROFILE`*___

+> He who does not travel, does not know the value of men.
+(Moorish proverb)

 **I am highly motivated and enjoy working at a fast pace, within a pressurised environment as this often yields the best rewards in terms of personal satisfaction.
 I also value the opportunity to learn new skills, with a strong appetite for knowledge.**

 **You will see from my application that at my disposal, I possess an armoury of skills and professional competences which I strongly believe are fundamentally critical to any job.**